 James Jennion - Co-Director

-James is a member of the Executive Committee of the Labour Foreign Policy Group, leading the Group's work on China, and is the founder of Out of London, a career development programme for working class students.
 He is an alumnus of the British Council’s Generation UK-China Leadership Development Programme and has been recognised as a Rising Leader by the Aspen Institute and a Young Leader by the Pacific Forum.
 He has written on human rights and foreign policy for various outlets, including The Diplomat, Just Security, and the Diplomatic Courier.
-He is an incoming part-time PhD candidate at the University of Leeds, where his project will focus on the UK’s human rights diplomacy in the Indo-Pacific.
+His foreign policy analysis has been cited in parliamentary, congressional, and government reports, and has provided expert commentary to a range of media including Nikkei and The Observer.

 [email protected]